Huge tunnel to be dug under South London

 The £400 million construction contract has just been awarded to a consortium of Hochtief and J Murphy and Sons.
 The tunnel will then be dug in three sections, all starting in March 2020, and completing in late 2024-2026.

-Once completed, they will carry up to 400MW of electricity.
+Once completed, they will carry up to 400kV of electricity.
 The project follows on from a similar tunnel construction across north London.

 A number of shafts are also needed to be dug down, for access to the electricity tunnels, but mainly for ventilation to keep the cables cool.
 Most of the headhouses on the surface will be on existing UK Power Networks sites, but one, at Eltham is currently occupied by the Welling and District Model Engineering Society, who will need to find a new home for their miniature railway and meetings.